genome/rex/README.md

 - fix string escaping regular expressions (grammar and syntax)
 - improve syntax hilighting of errors
 - add array type support (for grouping and parallel)

+## Addressed Legacy System Weaknesses
+- difficult to make small tweaks to existing processes
+- difficult to know exactly what inputs/parameters were used for a process
+- impossible to know what process created a SoftwareResult
+- difficult to sequence builds/subprocesses
+    - composable subprocesses addresses this
+- adding "tools" is repetitive
+    - Command, SoftwareResult
+    - possibly DV2 Classes
+    - possibly change to processing profiles
+- difficult to know how to find data associated with process
+    - often have to look at code to know file paths
+- data are difficult to secure
+    - cannot be made read only because of DV2/symlinks

+## Weakness Brainstorm Area
+- multiple places to do "orchestration"
+    - some "tools" run lots of sub commands & make multiple SoftwareResults
+    - makes it difficult to know exactly what work was done in a process
+- multiple places to do "work"
+    - Models, Builds, SoftwareResults, Commands, etc...
+    - difficult to make small changes to a "process"
+    - difficult to know what happened during a process
+    - much work is "untracked"